RohanML007/MLOPS_End2End_Projects/README.md

     python src/evaluate.py

 **The "dvc stage add" command is used to define stages in the machine learning or data pipelines.
 These stages represent steps like data preprocessing, model training & evaluation.**

+Once the above commands have been executed, we run the **"dvc repro"** command in order to run the entire pipeline of Preprocessing--> Training--> Evaluation.